The Teaching Reasoning and Inquiry Project in Social Studies (TRIPSS) Lab involves two projects:

 TRIPSS Professional Development

-We partner with teachers and school districts to conduct Design-Based Research, allowing us to see how our curriculum and PD materials are working, for whom, and why within classroom settings.
-On the basis of observations, interviews, and students’ written work, we revise materials as needed so that they are most supportive of the diverse range of students and teachers in schools.
+We partner with teachers and school districts to conduct Design-Based Research, allowing us to see how designed curriculum and PD materials are working, for whom, and why within classroom settings.
+On the basis of observations, interviews, and students’ work, we revise materials as needed so that they are most supportive of the diverse range of students and teachers in schools.